Skip to main content

 There are a number of mortgage types for those in particular circumstances, including:

-Our Joint Mortgage Sole Proprietor mortgages use the income of a family member to increase your borrowing.
+Our Joint Mortgage Sole Proprietor mortgages use the income of an additional borrower, such as a family member or a friend, to increase your borrowing.

 Shared Ownership and First Homes

-Chat to us about our assisted purchase schemes which provide another option for you to get on the ladder.
+Chat to us about our assisted purchase schemes which give another option for you to get on the ladder.

 Affordability Boost mortgage

-Our Affordability Boost range provides an alternative affordability assessment for fixed-rate mortgages exceeding five years, potentially allowing you to borrow more based on your financial situation.
+Our Affordability Boost range offers an alternative affordability assessment for fixed-rate mortgages exceeding five years, possibly allowing you to borrow more based on your financial situation.

 Self-employed mortgage